DevLuDaley/DjangoPortfolioProject/sidecar.md

 django-admin startproject portfolio

     rename 'portfolio' folder to 'portfolio-project'

 cd portfolio-project

 python3 manage.py runserver

     update the TIME_ZONE = from 'UTC' to 'EST' in the settings.py file

     ###difference between a project and an app in django

+    add 'jobs' app to 'installed-apps' in settings.py